Chileka International Airport

-Chileka International Airport is an international airport in Malawi.
+Bakili Muluzi International Airport formerly Chileka International Airport is an international airport in Malawi.
 It is located approximately 13 km, by road, northwest of Blantyre, the second largest city in the Republic of Malawi and the country's commercial and financial capital.
-Chileka is Malawi's second international airport, the other being Kamuzu International Airport, in Lilongwe, the nation's capital city.
+It is Malawi's second international airport, the other being Kamuzu International Airport, in Lilongwe, the nation's capital city.